HOME *

 BARREL ROLL--Unloading the beer for a hangar party.

-BASIC VFR MINIMUMS--Those conditions under which a chicken can fly over a low
+BASIC VFR MINIMUMS--Those conditions under which a chicken can fly

 fench and still maintain some visibility.

-CARBURETOR ICE--Phrase used when reporting a forced landing caused by running
+CARBURETOR ICE--Phrase used when reporting a forced landing caused

 out of fuel.